bcgov/visitz-app/CONTRIBUTING.md

     * Instead, refactor the surrounding code to work without a nested ternary statement (like an if/else-if/else block or a self-descriptive private function).

-    * Ternary statements that are not nested are fine—but if they're long, consider breaking them up with whitespace:
+    * If you're writing a long ternary statement, consider breaking them up with whitespace and newlines:

         ```C#
         return someBoolValue